And here we are from the Big Apple, the EIB network high atop the EIB building.

 She talked about how we can't do without them.

-Now, nobody on the other side of the aisle uh has anything deleterious to say or derogatory about them as people, as human beings.
+Now, nobody on the other side of the aisle has anything deleterious to say or derogatory about them as people, as human beings.

 We don't even know them.

-A there's illegal and are we going to enforce our laws?
+A, there's illegal, and are we going to enforce our laws?

-What we're concerned about, some people are concerned about is that there's not going to be enough assimilation going on.
+What we're concerned about, some people are concerned about, is that there's not going to be enough assimilation going on.

 They're not going to learn English.

-That's what the concern is not that they're bad people.
+That's what the concern is.

-Well, I agree with you, Rosh.
+Well, I agree with you, Rush.

-I think the problem really here is as I said at the beginning, the policies of the United States toward immigration have contributed a lot to this.
+I think the problem really here is, as I said at the beginning, the policies of the United States toward immigration have contributed a lot to this.

-And now you have come to a point whereby you really to be fair, you have to legalize these people in order to know who is here.
+And now you have come to a point whereby you really, to be fair, you have to legalize these people in order to know who is here.

-I mean, you have to acquire the.
+I mean, you have to say, wait, wait, hold on a second.

 You've got to explain something to me.